emmylia18/finalproject_phylobio/README.md

-# Phylogenetic Biology - Final Project

 # Transitions in Plethodontidae Scapula Morphology

 ## Introduction and Goals

-For my final project, I plan to focus on salamanders in the family Plethodontidae.
+For my project, I plan to focus on salamanders in the family Plethodontidae.
 This family exhibits two feeding types, both of which involve tongue projection: muscle-powered feeding and spring-powered feeding (Lombard & Wake, 1976).
 Spring-powered or ballistic tongue projection, which relies on stored elastic energy, is comparatively more forceful than muscle-powered feeding (Scales 2020).
 In addition to these two feeding classes, some salamanders perform a forward lunge in tandem with tongue projection (Wake & Deban 2000).
 It is hypothesized that this forward lunge may provide additional power or accuracy to tongue projection.
 Some studies have explored the morphology involved in salamander jumping, but the adaptive benefit of the feeding lunge has not yet been confirmed (Ryerson, 2013; Hessel & Nishikawa, 2017).

-I spent the summer working in the Peabody Collections studying preserved salamander specimens.
+I spent the summer of 2022 working in the Peabody Collections studying preserved salamander specimens.
 My research was focused on salamander forelimb architecture.
 I predicted that muscle-powered feeders may have forelimb structure that is better-optimized for forward lunges.
 In this sense, the forward lunge may be a compensatory mechanism for less powerful feeders.

 To visualize differences in forelimb skeletal structure, I segmented ~20 different taxa within the family.
 Specifically, I focused on the scapula, humerus, radius, and ulna.
 To quantify differences in trait values, I plan to eventually use a geometric morphometrics program developed by Dr. Zachary Morris.
 For this investigation, I will be using linear measurements of different features along the scapulae.
-Therefore, I will be using my own data.

 The goal of my project is to determine how forelimb morphology has evolved in Plethodontidae salamanders.
 I will use PGLS analysis to assess the correlation of feeding mode with scapula shape in lungless salamanders.
 Specifically, I will be considering the acromion and coracoid processes, two features that vary between scapulae (McGonnell, 2001).

 Ultimately, I would like to compare the evolutionary transition of forelimb morphology to the appearance of ballistic or muscle-powered feeding.
 With this comparison, it may become evident if natural selection is acting on optimized forelimb morphology for muscle-powered feeders, making the weakest feeders the best lungers.

-This is part of a larger project that I will present at SICB 2023.
+This is part of a larger project that I presented at SICB 2023.

 ## Methods